 | Specialized Memory Care | $100–$140 | $2,000–$2,800 |

 Most centers bill by the day, not by the hour.
-Half-day rates are usually available at 60–70% of the full-day price.
+Half-day rates are often available at a reduced price — ask each center directly about their half-day policy.

 Adult Day Care Cost by State